vinaykumar7009/User_Management_Dashboard/README.md

 # User Management Dashboard
+# You can check the More organized file structure in branch Effective_file_organization
 A simple User Management Dashboard that allows users to view, add, edit, and delete users using data fetched from a placeholder API.
-(You can check the organized file structure in branch Effective_file_organization instead of the main branch )

 ## 📌 Features